jameshu-asu/Streamlit_dashboard/README.md

 ## About The Project
 The purpose of this project was create an online multi-page dashboard for data analysis and visualizaion using Streamlit.

-NOTE: Sensitive data was replaced with random numbers using NumPy.
+NOTE: Sensitive data has been replaced with random numbers using NumPy.

 <!-- GETTING STARTED -->
 ## Getting Started